 Pressurized portafilters (also called a dual-wall filter basket) are typically found on budget home espresso machines to allow the average user to use regular coarsely ground store-bought pre-ground coffee.

-The pressurized portafilter aids in pulling a good consistent shot of espresso by taking away a lot of the guesswork dialing a regular espresso would generally require.
+The pressurized portafilter aids in pulling a good consistent shot of espresso by taking away a lot of the guesswork dialing in a regular espresso would generally require.

 Unlike a regular espresso portafilter that relies on the machine to do all of the heavy work when it comes to pressure.
 A pressurized portafilter creates the pressure immediately after coffee extraction and aids in pulling a perfect espresso with a visible crema.